Call for Papers

 - Assessment: Demonstrating value and impact of resource sharing on scholarship, research, and student success

-Selected papers from the conference will be published in Information Discovery & Delivery Journal (IDD), and authors are encouraged to submit their conference papers with some extension to IDD; for example, papers about possible strategies for improving “the digital information supply chain, i.e., conception, flows, adaptation, exchange and sharing.”
+All acepted and reviewed papers will be publishd in the conference proceedings.
+Selected papers from the conference will be also published in Information Discovery & Delivery Journal (IDD), and authors are encouraged to submit their conference papers with some extension to IDD; for example, papers about possible strategies for improving “the digital information supply chain, i.e., conception, flows, adaptation, exchange and sharing.”

 Proposals for papers should be sent to Peter D. Collins, (firstname.lastname@example.org) no later than March 31, 2019 and should include the following details: